justinishAWS/AIAssistedAutoTests/libs/tests/test-6.script.md

 ### 6. Access the graph and open the popup.

 Access the graph and open the popup, PASS in 2 and 6 as a PARAMETERS.
+Then wait a few seconds.

 **Constraints:**
 - You MUST pass in parameters 2 and 6

-### 7. Wait

-Wait a few seconds.

-### 8. Click the first 'Trace ID'
+### 8. Click the blue hexadecimal string

-In the right panel, click the first link under 'Trace ID'.
+In the right panel, click the first blue hexadecimal string (it should look like this: "...d0f3ab63951df").
+Then wait a few seconds.

 **Constraints:**
-- You MUST ensure that the link you are trying to click is a hexadecimal string
+- You MUST ensure that the link you are trying to click is a blue hexadecimal string.
+If it is not try again.

-### 9. Wait

-Wait a few seconds for the page to render.

-### 10. Close 'pet-clinic-frontend-java' dropdown.
+### 9. Close 'pet-clinic-frontend-java' dropdown.

 Close the 'pet-clinic-frontend-java' dropdown.

-### 11. Click the 'visits-service-java' row
+### 10. Click the 'visits-service-java' row
 Inside the 'visits-service-java' dropdown, click on the row with 'visits-service-java'.

 **Constraints:**
 - You MUST ensure that it is inside the 'visits-service-java' dropdown

-### 12. Click the 'Exceptions' button
+### 11. Click the 'Exceptions' button

 In the right panel, click the 'Exceptions' button.

-### 13. Wait
-Wait a few seconds.

-### 14. Look for 'The level of configured provisioned throughput for the table was exceeded.'.
+### 12. Look for 'The level of configured provisioned throughput for the table was exceeded.'.

 Look for the message 'The level of configured provisioned throughput for the table was exceeded.'.